 - Go for regular self-care sessions

 Self-care is very important for both our emotional and physical health.
-However, for employees who are already overworked, finding time to do something for themselves may seem difficult at first.
+However, for employees who are already overworked or suffer from presenteeism, finding time to do something for themselves may seem difficult at first.
 On the other hand, managers can encourage their teams to indulge in self-care practices or even give employees vouchers to go for such activities as a spa or massage voucher.

 From a simple early morning run to a good healthy meal, or getting a good 8 hours of uninterrupted sleep can help alleviate your mental health and prevent you from experiencing mental breakdowns.
 Managers can even invite yoga practitioners to the workplace and motivate employees to have a 15-minute session before work starts.

 In many areas, going for therapy is still considered a stigma.
 The taboo attached to going to therapy because “something is wrong with you” will only take you down the road of a breakdown.
 Going for therapy and seeking emotional support can actually help in mediating your mental breakdown and prevent you from losing your job or peace at work.

 It’s normal to feel down or have a mental breakdown – but it’s not normal to not seek emotional support.

 Connecting with others who are on similar paths can help you lessen social exclusion, eliminate embarrassment, and understand how to re-engage with the community as your mental health improves.
 It’s also a wonderful approach to offer you hope for the future and motivate you to work harder to achieve your objectives.